 However, if you don’t see the language you want to use, TranslatePress also lets you add custom languages.

 You can set these up by going to the Advanced tab of the TranslatePress settings area and scrolling down to the Custom language section.

 This step is optional.
 However, if you want to save some time, you can use automatic machine translation to generate your store’s baseline translations rather than translating everything from scratch.

 Even if you use machine translation, you’ll still be able to fully edit all the translations that the service generates, so you’ll have full control over every single translation on your WooCommerce store.

 If you do not want to use machine translation, you can skip the next step to start translating your content manually.

 If you do want to use machine translation, TranslatePress supports two different services:

-- Google Translate API – you can use this with the free version of TranslatePress;
+- Google Translate – you can use this with the free version of TranslatePress;

 - DeepL – this service requires the premium TranslatePress Business license.